 Over the past several years, our program has maintained a mortality rate of less than 1 percent, with very low morbidity and excellent outcomes.
 The procedure can reverse heart failure and is considered more effective than lung transplantation.

 A Milestone in PTE Surgery

 - Improve blood flow (hemodynamics) from the right side of the heart through the pulmonary arteries.

 - Improve symptoms and quality of life.
-Enable a clear pathway for the blood to engage in normal gas exchange so you can breathe easier.
+Enable a clear pathway for the blood to engage in normal gas exchange so you can breathe more easily.

 - Prevent heart failure and premature death.
 Alleviate stress on the right side of the heart by correcting pulmonary hypertension.